How to Record a Tokenised Bond Issuance as a Financial Liability at Amortised Cost Under IFRS 9

 💡 Accountant's Note

 A tokenised bond is a traditional fixed-income security represented on a blockchain as a digital token — the bond's terms (principal, coupon, maturity, covenants) are encoded in the smart contract.
 From the issuer's perspective: the accounting is IDENTICAL to a conventional bond.
-The issuer receives cash proceeds and incurs a financial liability (the obligation to pay coupons and return principal at maturity).
+The issuer receives cash proceeds and incurs a financial liability.
 The liability is measured at amortised cost using the effective interest rate.
 The 'blockchain' element is purely a settlement and transfer mechanism — it does not change the fundamental accounting.
-The World Bank, European Investment Bank, and various central banks have issued tokenised bonds; accounting treatment follows IFRS 9.

 Practitioner & Systems Framework